alexa-samples/skill-sample-smarthome-fireplace-python/README.md

 # Skill Sample: Smart Home Fireplace (Python)

 This is an Alexa skill sample designed to help you understand the capability interfaces of the Smart Home Skill API.
-You will build a smart home appliance (a virtual fireplace) to implement and understand the Smart Home Skill APIs.
+You will build a Smart Home appliance (a virtual fireplace) to implement and understand the Smart Home Skill APIs.

 ![](./instructions/img/fireplace.gif)